paszu/3DSRepo/Part-5-(arm9loaderhax-&-Luma3DS).md

 1. Copy and merge the `3ds` folder from the SafeA9LHInstaller zip to the root of your SD card
 2. Copy `SafeA9LHInstaller.dat` from the SafeA9LHInstaller zip to the root of your SD card
 3. Copy `hblauncher_loader.cia` from the `hblauncher_loader` zip to the root of your SD card
+4. Copy `lumaupdate_1.1.2.cia` to the root of your SD card
 1. Copy `arm9loaderhax.bin` and the `luma` folder from the Luma3DS zip to the root of your SD card
 7. Copy `Decrypt9WIP.bin` from the Decrypt9WIP zip to the `/luma/payloads/` folder on your SD card
 5. In the `/luma/payloads` folder, rename `Decrypt9WIP.bin` to `start_Dec9.bin`